 Specialization Course 2 units

-Otis maintains a zero tolerance policy for all illegal activity, including the possession or use of drugs, alcohol, or firearms, whether on or off the Otis campus.
-Students who are in violation of any Otis policies, rules, regulations, etc. or otherwise create an unsafe or unproductive climate may be disciplined by Otis at its sole and exclusive discretion.
+Otis College maintains a zero tolerance policy for all illegal activity, including the possession or use of drugs (including marijuana, no exceptions made for medical purposes), alcohol, or firearms, whether on or off the Otis College campus.
+Students who are in violation of any Otis College policies, rules, regulations, etc. or otherwise create an unsafe or unproductive climate may be disciplined by Otis College at its sole and exclusive discretion.
 The discipline may include dismissal of the student from the program without any refund and/or the receipt of a grade of “F”.
 Prior to check-in, each student and his or her parent/guardian must sign an acknowledgement form regarding these policies.

-Otis College of Art and Design reserves the right in its sole discretion, to deny any persons registration or enrollment in, or admittance to, any Continuing Education or Pre-College course.
+Otis College of Art and Design reserves the right in its sole discretion, to deny any persons registration or enrollment in, or admittance to, any Extension course.